daegiri/daegiri/README.md

 ### I'm a backend developer!
 - Student of computer science at UFABC
-- Working with NestJS and Blockchain technology (Web3.js)
+- Working with NestJS and blockchain technology
 - Currently Living in São Paulo, Brazil

 To contact me just send me a message on my e-mail.